-The County provides an onboarding process, facilitated by Human Resources, to prepare newly hired individuals to succeed as County employees.
-All new employees will receive onboarding during their first year of employment.
+The County provides an orientation process, facilitated by Human Resources, to prepare newly hired individuals to succeed as County employees.
+All new employees will receive orientation during their first year of employment.
 This will assist new employees in learning about the County and understanding the County's core values, mission, vision and goals.

-During the onboarding process, new employees will submit all new-hire paperwork and receive relevant information that will assist them in making a smooth and effective transition to the County.

-As part of the onboarding process, Human Resources provides a new hire orientation to new employees.
-New hire orientation is typically completed within the first thirty (30) days of employment.
+During the orientation process, new employees will submit all new-hire paperwork and receive relevant information that will assist them in making a smooth and effective transition to the County.
+As part of the orientation process, Human Resources provides a new hire orientation meeting to new employees.
+New hire orientation meetings are typically completed within the first thirty (30) days of employment.